 Option 1: Uninstall specific programs

 Windows provides a Settings option that allows you to go in and remove individual programs that you do not want.
 This method is useful if there’s an app or two that are causing trouble (taking up too much space, not working, etc.) and you want to get rid of them entirely.
 This helps keep Windows 10 efficient and uncluttered, but it works best if you already know the program you want to uninstall.
-For uninstalling many programs at once, check out option 2.
+For uninstalling many programs at once, check out Option 2.

 Step 1: Head to your Start Menu in the lower left-hand corner and open it up.
 You should see the option for Settings in the primary sidebar, with a gear icon beside it.
 Select it.
-If you can’t find Settings in the sidebar, search for it in the search box and it should pop up.
+If you can’t find Settings in the sidebar, search for it in the search box, and it should pop up.

 These are useful tools for finding exactly what apps you want to delete.
-Yes, you could scroll through the whole list, but if you have downloaded a lot of programs this could take too long.
+Yes, you could scroll through the whole list, but if you have downloaded many programs, this could take too long.
 If you know the program name, search for it with the search bar.
-If you want to filter programs by how much space they take up, by when you installed them, or by where they are located, use the filter options.
+If you want to filter programs by how much space they take up, installing them, or by where they are located, use the filter options.

 Option 2: Batch uninstall bloatware

-Use an uninstaller when you aren’t sure how many apps you want to remove, or when Windows 10 fails to uninstall an app because of internal issues.
-If you download a lot of apps as a matter of course, you should keep a quality uninstaller handy on Windows 10.
-Here are a couple of our favorite free picks.
+Use an uninstaller when you aren’t sure how many apps you want to remove or when Windows 10 fails to uninstall an app because of internal issues.
+If you download a lot of apps, as a matter of course, you should keep a quality uninstaller handy on Windows 10.
+Here are a couple of our favorite free picks: